dwavesystems/dwave-optimization/docs/reference/symbols.rst

 =============

 Each operation, decision, constant, mathematical function, and flow control is modeled using a symbol.
-The following is the list of symbols available for modelling.
+The following symbols are available for modelling.

 In general, symbols should be created using the methods inherited from :class:`Symbol` and :class:`ArraySymbol`, rather than by the constructors